Is A Quart Or Gallon Bigger

 • Kiloliter (kL): 1000 liters

 The metric system's decimal-based structure makes conversions much simpler.
-For example, converting liters to milliliters involves simply multiplying by 1000.
+Take this: converting liters to milliliters involves simply multiplying by 1000.

 Practical Applications